jkcfg/jk/examples/README.md

 - How to use well known libraries: [lodash](jk/lodash), [handlebars](jk/handlebars)
 - How to use the [filesystem module](jk/fileystem)
 - [How to use parameters](jk/template-params) from the command-line in templates
+- How to use [parse and stringify](jk/parse) to modify configuration embedded in other files

 ## Docker